Capital Gains Tax for Business: An In-depth Guide

 - equipment and machinery

-- shares, excluding those held in an ISA or PEP
+- shares and investments, excluding those held in an ISA or PEP

 - registered trademarks, goodwill, or your business’s reputation